 Summary proceedings

-At its twenty-eighth meeting, the Commit- tee noted that it had been confronted with alle- gations of non-compliance concerning a Party reflecting the same legal issues upon which it had already deliberated in a previous commu- nication relating to the same Party (but not to the same facts).
-In that regard, the Committee noted that, the Party concerned had already worked with the Committee to fully meet com- pliance.
+Bearing in mind that according to the Convention the compliance review mechanism is not a redress mechanism, and on the basis of paragraph 20 of the annex to decision I/7, in cases which have been determined to be preliminarily admissible, but where the legal issues raised by the communication had already been tackled by the Committee, summary proceedings could apply as follows:

-Bearing in mind that according to the Convention the compliance review mechanism was not a redress mechanism, and on the basis of the freedom awarded to the Committee by the Meeting of the Parties to “consider any […] communications” according to paragraph 20 of the annex to decision I/7, without specify- ing the process, the Committee reflected upon its experience and the practical dimension of its role and decided that, in cases which weredetermined to be preliminarily admissible, but where the legal issues raised by the communication had already been tackled by the Committee, summary proceedings could apply as follows:
+a) The Committee will send a letter to the communicant informing them about the process;

-The Committee would send a letter to the communicant informing them about the process;
+b) The Committee will notify the Party concerned, reminding it of the previous findings and recommendations and requesting it to provide information on the progress achieved on the previous recommendations;

-The Committee would notify the Party concerned, reminding it of the previous findings and recommendations and requesting it to provide information on the progress achieved on the previous recommendations;
+c) The Committee will record the outcome of the process and its consideration in the report, focusing on the progress, if any, in the law and implementation of the Convention by the Party concerned.

-The Committee would record the outcome of the process and its consideration in the report, focusing on the progress, if any, in the law and implementation of the Convention by the Party concerned.(ECE/MP.PP/C.1/2010/4, paragraph 45)
+A communicant whose communication was subject to summary proceedings will be included in any follow-up on the earlier case in which non-compliance on those issues were found, and given the opportunity to comment, together with the communicants of the earlier case.

 Information gathering

-Paragraph 25 of the annex to decision I/7 provides that “[t]o assist the performance of its functions, the Committee may:
+Paragraph 25 of the annex to decision I/7 provides that “to assist the performance of its functions, the Committee may:

-Request further information on matters under its consideration;
+a) Request further information on matters under its consideration;

-Undertake, with the consent of any Party concerned, information gathering in the territory of that Party;
+b) Undertake, with the consent of any Party concerned, information gathering in the territory of that Party;

-Consider any relevant information submitted to it; and
+c) Consider any relevant information submitted to it; and

-Seek the services of experts and advisers as appropriate”.
+d) Seek the services of experts and advisers as appropriate”.

 The provisions apply to all functions of the Committee, as stated in paragraph 13 of the annex to decision I/7, including the consideration of submissions, referrals and communications.
 In practice, the Committee may apply the provisions on gathering information in different ways depending on the general or specific character of the compliance issue and on its trigger (communication, submission or referral).